Seven COVID-19 cases now at Chilliwack poultry farm - BC Local News

 The 16 staff awaiting test results are not allowed on FVSP premises until results are confirmed to be negative.
 Moving forwards, the company says all employees must go through a screening process before entering the plant, which includes Fraser Health-approved questionnaires and thermometer tests.

-The farm and store are receiving questions about food safety given the situation, but FVSP says that Fraser Health indicated all cases are from human-to-human interactions, not from surface to human contamination.
+The farm and store are receiving questions about food safety given the situation.

 “Our poultry has not been recalled,” according to the FVSP Facebook post.
 “We are following strict protocols from Fraser Health and the Canadian Food Inspection Agency (CFIA) to protect and monitor our staff, and to ensure your poultry is safe, nutritious, and of the highest quality.
 The CFIA reports that at this time, there have been no reported cases of food or food packaging being associated with the transmission of COVID-19.”